LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ## Let's start from scratch!

 ### 1. Scrape some Data from the Web
 There are several libraries for web scraping available.
-The most common used in python are **BeautifulSoup and Selenium**.
-Both have their advantages and disadvantages but are **intuitively and easy to apply**.
+The most common used in python are **BeautifulSoup and Selenium** because they are **to apply intuitively**.
 Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project. **Selenium unveils** the required information while **Beautifulsoup extracts** the HTML-code in this case.

 ### 1.1 Set-up the Webdriver for your Browser